 Machine learning pipelines support continuous integration and continuous deployment (CI/CD) practices, allowing you to regularly update and improve your models.
 This capability ensures that your models remain accurate and effective over time.

-The History of Machine Learning Pipelines
+The History of the Machine Learning Pipeline

 Initially, data scientists manually handled each machine learning workflow step, a labor-intensive and inconsistent process.
 Early models used simple algorithms on small datasets in academic settings.